dwwhalen/cypress-robot-todomvc/robot-framework/blog/BLOG-1.md

 ```
 Hopefully it's clear what's going on with these 2 lines.
 We are logging a message to the console when the test starts, and then verifying that the app returns "2" when we ask it what "1 + 1" is.

-Let's take a closer look at these 2 lines.
+Let's take a closer look at the keywords in these 2 lines.

 `Log to Console` is a Robot [builtin keyword](https://robotframework.org/robotframework/latest/libraries/BuiltIn.html).
-The keyword is all I need in my test to log a message to the console.
+The keyword is all I need to log a message to the console.

 `Verify app calculation` is NOT a builtin keyword.
 This is a custom keyword I have created specifically for my test, and the implementation details can be found in the Keywords section.